New grocery store opens in Springfield

 “People in this community and around this neighborhood don’t have any transportation or way of getting around, so this store here is a good necessity for the people,” said Springfield resident Brian Ross.

-Another resident, George McWhorter said, “the convenient store right over there called themselves taking Kroger’s place when they closed.
-They don’t have the fruits and veggies as you have over here, sothis store is welcomed in this community.”
+Another resident, George McWhorter said, “the convenience store right over there called themselves taking Kroger’s place when they closed.
+They don’t have the fruits and veggies as you have over here, so this store is welcomed in this community.”

 “Whatever we were ordering, we would get like 75 percent of the product,” said Ravindra Patel, the president of Groceryland.